auth0/docs/articles/integrations/office-365.md

 ---
 # Office 365 Integration

 Auth0 can help radically simplify the authentication process for Office 365.
-In this tutorial, you'll learn how to add <dfn data-key="single-sign-on">Single Sign-On (SSO)</dfn> to Office 365 using Auth0.
+In this tutorial, you'll learn how to add <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> to Office 365 using Auth0.

 ## Why use Auth0 for Office 365